larsthorup/js-fullstack-sandbox/guide.md

     insert into dream (title) values ('Visit Zaire');
     insert into dream (title) values ('Write a sci-fi novel');

-On the instance details page you can find the database URL which we will need in a moment.
+On the "Details" tab of the instance you can find the database URL which we will need in a moment.

 ## Back-end